joohyung-park-2/books/practical_object_oriented_design_sandi_metz.md

       - application requirements / costs and benefits of design alternatives
       - Taking the future into consideration is **not anticipation of unknown future requirements**
          - leaving room to move, to allow you to de design later, to reduce the cost of change
+- 1.2 The Tools of Design
+   - not about following a fixed set of rules
+   - wandering a maze of requirements where every juncture represents a decision point
+   - Design principles and patterns are the chisels and files of an OO designer
+   - 1.2.1 Design Principles
+      - **SOLID: top five most well-known principles**
+      - **DRY(Don't Repeat Yourself), LoD(the Law of Demeter)**
+	  - These were started as an opinion how to write good code
+	  - Measuring the quality of code change OOP from 'disputed opinion' into 'measurable science'.
+		  - overall size of classes
+		  - entaglements that classes have with one another
+		  - depth/breadth of inheritance hierarchies
+		  - the number of  methods getting invoked as a result of any message sent
+	  - The research shows a definite correlation between use of these techniques and high-quality code.
+		  - Chidamber, Kemerer, Basili, 1990
+		  - Laing, Coleman, 2001
+	  - Follow the principles!
+   - 1.2.2 Design Patterns
+      - **GoF: simple and elegant solutions to specific problems**
+      - It gave all programmers the means to communicate and collaborate.
+      - Pattern abusement
+		- Pattern misapplication results in complicated and confusing code
+	  - This book is **not about patterns.**
+	  - It will **prepare you to understand them, give you the knowledge to choose/use them properly.**